 New exhibitions every month

 There is always an exhibition ongoing in the main hall at Landhuis Bloemhof.
 Several times a year we feature art by local and international artists, at times in group showings.
 During the remaining months we present artwork from our private collection based on a specific theme, idea or concept.
-It has become a tradition to feature the creations of our workshop students at year end in a ‘year in review’ exposition.

-In selecting artists we strive to offer our visitors quality and diversity; we seek to present new talents, alternative techniques, contrasting media; we encourage more insight and involvement from our artists by organizing interactive sessions between the artist and the general public.
+We try to offer our visitors quality and diversity; we seek to present new talents, alternative techniques, contrasting media; we encourage more insight and involvement from our artists by organizing interactive sessions between the artist and the general public.